 Volle has also made guest appearances in New York, London, Brussels, Paris and Vienna, and at the festivals of Salzburg, Bayreuth and Baden-Baden.
 He was hailed by Opernwelt as Singer of the Year in 2014.
 Volle is also a devoted lied interpreter, has made numerous solo appearances singing concert repertoire and regularly makes television, CD and DVD recordings.

-Volle last performed with the Royal Concertgebouw Orchestra over ten years ago, appearing as a soloist in Bach’s St John and St Matthew Passions under the direction of Philippe Herreweghe from 2002 to 2005.
+Volle appeared as a soloist in Bach’s St John and St Matthew Passions under the direction of Philippe Herreweghe from 2002 to 2005.
+He returned in 2016 for the role of Wotan in Act III of Wagner’s Walküre under the baton of Valery Gergiev.